vitorfs/bootcamp/README.rst

 Django Social Network
 =====================

-A social network like Twitter, Instagram and Facebook

-An social network derived from the open source Bootcamp project, with new features and design.
+A Social Network derived from the open source Bootcamp project, with new features and design.

 The project has four basic apps: